2008 Summer Olympics closing ceremony: Final last closing events

 The torch lights in the hands of the marshals and the 90,000 audience members were turned on at the same time.
 In the passionate far-reaching music, 16 lucky cloud yarn strips slowly Landmark including the Statue of Liberty in New York City, the Eiffel Tower in Paris, the Colosseum in Rome and Big Ben in London on the main stage.
 The top ends of the lucky cloud yarn strips extended towards the sky and changed into a lucky cloud tree symbolizing friendship and joy.

 The concert section started.
-Tan Jing, Kelly Chen and Han Xue, Wang Lee Hom and Rain sing together "Beijing, Beijing, I Love Beijing", a song full of passion, vitality and energy.
+Tan Jing, Kelly Chen and Han Xue, Wang Lee Hom and Rain sang together the song "Beijing, Beijing, I Love Beijing", a song about Beijing.

 Next, seven singers walked from below the steps to the Main Stage and sang "The Moon is Bright Tonight".
 Two Chinese and foreign singers on the mobile singing performance car went from Gate 1 to the front of the VIP corridor, and sang "The Flame of Love".
 Two singers on the main stage sang the joyous and passionate song "Surpass It".

 At this point, there were 50 young singers together.
 At the same time, 75 aerobatic performers wearing luminous flight clothes performed elevation and rotation in the air.

-During the last final ended closing farewell musical song "Please stay, Guests from afar", 50 male dancers holding Fuwa lucky cloud yarn strips and paper flower launchers and 120 other dancers danced on the Main Stage in tune with the rhythm of the song.
+The final performance ended with a closing farewell musical song "Please stay, Guests from afar", 50 male dancers holding Fuwa lucky cloud yarn strips and paper flower launchers and 120 other dancers danced on the Main Stage in tune with the rhythm of the song.
 Also, 600 female performers in festival clothes entered the stadium, flew around the athletes and danced with all athletes in the stadium and 1,046 marshals in tune with the rhythm of the song, forming a spectacular dance circle.